Kiog-Aser/basicblog/posts/habits.md

 ### "The odds of hitting your target go up dramatically when you aim at it."
 ~ Mal Pancoast

 This quote is about how important it is to have a clear goal and direction in life.
 Something to aim for.
 If you don't have a goal you will probably strugle building new habits.
 Because habits are ways to get to your goals.
-You can write your opinion about the quote or article down in the comments!
 I hope you learned something and enjoyed reading!